Leo-project-A/Backgammon_1.0_Racket/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The Popular game of Backgammon, build with Scheme programming language
+The Popular game of Backgammon, built with Scheme programming language
 included: learning algorithm for the player VS ai mode.

 IMPLEMENTING the "MiniMax algorithm" for the next-move calculation of the ai,